bespinian/blog/content/posts/run-docker-registry-on-cloud-foundry.md

       REGISTRY_HTTP_SECRET: xxx
 ```

-Don't forget to change `my-bucket` to your own bucket name and the `host` to some hostname that isn't taken yet.
+Don't forget to change `my-bucket` to your own bucket name, and the `host` to some hostname that isn't taken yet.
 Furthermore, you'll need to generate some random string and use it as the `REGISTRY_HTTP_SECRET`.

 ## Create Entrypoint Script